csurgay/ansible-training/lessons/17_Tags/README.md

     task #3: Configure Apache    TAGS: [configure]
 ```

-This makes it easy to know which tags you can run or skip when executing your playbook.
+This makes it easy to know which tags you can run or skip when executing your Playbook.

 ---
-## Multiple tags
+## Multiple Tags

-You can assign more than one tag to tasks, roles, or plays in a playbook.
-This makes your playbook more flexible and gives you better control over what runs.
+You can assign more than one tag to Tasks, Roles, or Plays in a Playbook.
+This makes your Playbook more flexible and gives you better control over what runs.

-Multiple tags are useful when tasks belong to different groups.
-For example, you might want some tasks to be part of a “web server” group and others part of a “database” group, while still keeping tags for specific actions like install, start, or configure.
+Multiple tags are useful when Tasks belong to different groups.
+For example, you might want some Tasks to be part of a `webserver` group and others part of a `database` group, while still keeping tags for specific actions like install, start, or configure.

 #### Example: Grouping Tasks with Multiple Tags
 ```yaml